 Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Housing Stock Valuation The Council adopts the Beacon methodology to annually revalue the Housing stock owned by the Council.
 The method adopted divides Towns and Parishes across the District into 5 pools, with a single pool being used to inform the Beacon indices each year on a cyclical basis.
-The pools were revised during 2017/18 to include Towns and Parishes across the District, rather than being too heavily weighted to a specific geographical area.
+The pools include Towns and Parishes across the District, rather than being heavily weighted to a specific geographical area.
 Each year, it is recognised that the Beacon indices may well result in differing valuations when making a comparison against the national house price benchmark.
 Over the 5 year period of valuation, the methodology does result in a fair market average valuation being carried in the Council's balance sheet.
 In any one year however, depending on the pool used to inform the Beacon indices, a variation can occur against the Land Registry house price benchmark.
-In 2021/22, the NFDC Beacon indices totaled 9.3%, whereas the South East benchmark totaled 1.2%.
-The resultant difference in these figures equates to circa £32.8 million.
-Property, Plant and Equipment The Council carries out a rolling programme of valuations for PPE and £479 million of assets were valued in 2021/22 A 1% change to the PPE valuations made for the year would change the reported value of PPE by £4.79 million.
+In 2022/23, the NFDC Beacon indices totaled 8.2%, whereas the South East benchmark totaled -0.4%.
+The resultant difference in these figures equates to circa £42.3 million.
+Property, Plant and Equipment The Council carries out a rolling programme of valuations for PPE and £506 million of assets were valued in 2022/23 A 1% change to the PPE valuations made for the year would change the reported value of PPE by £5.06 million.
 Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 If the useful life of assets is reduced, depreciation increases and the carrying value of the asset falls.
-It is estimated that the annual depreciation charge for PPE would increase by £172,000 if the useful lives were reduced by one year.
-Investment Properties The Council values its investment properties annually and the fair value at 31 March 2022 was £18.5 million.
-A 1% change in the valuation of investment properties would change the reported value by £185,000.
-Britain leaving the European Union: asset values and pension liability There is a high level of uncertainty about the implications of Britain leaving the European Union.
-The assumption has been made that any outcome arising from the transition, or on-going sticking points will not significantly impair the value of the Council's assets or change the discount rate.
-However, this assumption needs to be revisited and reviewed regularly.
-Higher impairment allowances may need to be charged in the future if asset values fall.
-If the discount rate changes, the size of the net pension liability will also vary.
+It is estimated that the annual depreciation charge for PPE would increase by £200,000 if the useful lives were reduced by one year.
+Investment Properties The Council values its investment properties annually and the fair value at 31 March 2023 was £30.7 million.
+A 1% change in the valuation of investment properties would change the reported value by £307,000.